timmarlowe/smarter-than-nate-silver/README.md

 - If sticking with this dataset, follow the lead of Steve Iannaconne and use non-parametric methods, especially when gauging the effect of how individual players interact with each other on a team.

 ## Citations and Thanks
 - Many thanks to Steve Iannaccone for initiating this repo and having this idea before I did.
 Hopefully he was able to execute it slightly better using neural networks.
+Steve was also the provider of the scrapey.py code.
-- Thanks to the galvanize staff and solutions repo, for access to many snippets of code that I adapted here for my own purposes.
+- While Thanks to the galvanize staff and solutions repo, for access to many snippets of code that I adapted here for my own purposes.
 - All data was accessed from http://sportsdata.wfmz.com